kanru-wang/notes/survival_analysis.md

   - Unlike XGBoost, no need to specify the lower and upper bounds for the label, due to its input data format different from XGBoost's.
 - First half of: https://myweb.uiowa.edu/pbreheny/7210/f15/notes/10-15.pdf
   - Whereas in a proportional hazards (PH) model, the covariates act multiplicatively on the hazard, in an AFT model the covariates act multiplicatively on time.

+Construct a dataset in one of the following ways
+- Starting date: randomly chosen month between 1 to n before the event / censor date.
+Probability mass function of event samples is used to randomly generate censor dates for non-event samples, so that (1) observation periods for event and non-event samples are consistent, (2) the test set can be naturally created.
+Furthermore, window features are available for modeling.